oekiaby0/m_json/README.md

 ## Known issues
 * Doesn't convert unicode control characters (eg; `\u1234`)
 * Doesn't conform to the spec exactly in many areas.

+Feel free to use and modify this JSON parser for your learning purposes.
+Keep in mind that it may not be suitable for production use due to the known issues and limitations.